University of California, San Francisco (UCSF) Joan and Sanford I. Weill Neurosciences Building

 • Awards SEFA Lab of the Year (2022)

-RDH was engaged by general contractor DPR Construction to provide independent peer review of the facade fabricator’s shop drawings and architectural enclosure details during the construction phase, as well as mockup review and field review support.
-With a $447M total construction cost and a technically complex curtain wall facade, maintaining enclosure quality was a critical priority for the project team.
+RDH was engaged by general contractor DPR Construction to provide independent peer review of the facade fabricator’s shop drawings and architectural enclosure details during the construction phase, as well as mock-up review and field review support.
+With a technically complex curtain wall facade, maintaining enclosure quality was a critical priority for the project team.

-The curtain wall system presented coordination complexity typical of high-performance institutional facades: detailed aluminum-blade shading components, glass performance requirements, and a late-stage engagement timeline.
-RDH assessed the fabricator’s shop drawings against architectural intent and identified coordination and performance gaps before they reached the field.
+The curtain wall system presented coordination complexity typical of high-performance institutional facades, including integration of the aluminum-blade shading system, curtain wall assemblies, and glazing performance requirements.
+RDH assessed the fabricator’s shop drawings against the architectural intent and identified coordination and performance gaps before they reached the field.

 WEILL 6891